HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-As of June 2022, 44.65% of websites within the desktop dataset are powered by a CMS, indicating a drop of 0.35% [from 2021](https://almanac.httparchive.org/en/2021/cms#cms-adoption).
-The mobile dataset shows an increase from 45.54% [in 2021](https://almanac.httparchive.org/en/2021/cms#cms-adoption) to 47.31% here in 2022.
+As of June 2022, 44.65% of websites within the desktop dataset are powered by a CMS, indicating a drop of 0.35% [from 2021](../2021/cms#cms-adoption).
+The mobile dataset shows an increase from 45.54% [in 2021](../2021/cms#cms-adoption) to 47.31% here in 2022.
 In our estimate, the drop is more likely attributed to minor variances in attribution than an indicator of a downward trend in CMS usage.

-It is instructive to compare these numbers with another commonly used dataset, such as [W3Techs](https://w3techs.com/technologies/history_overview/content_management/all/q), which reported that as of June 2021, 64.6% of websites are created using a CMS, up from 59.2% in June 2020, which is an increase of over 9%.
+It is instructive to compare these numbers with another commonly used dataset, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>, which reported that as of June 2021, 64.6% of websites are created using a CMS, up from 59.2% in June 2020, which is an increase of over 9%.

 The deviation between our analysis and W3Techs’ analysis can be explained by a difference in research methodologies, and the definition of what is a CMS.

 W3Techs definition is the following: “_Content Management Systems are applications for creating and managing the content of a website.
 We include all such systems in this category, also systems that are often classified as wikis, blog engines, discussion boards, static site generators, website editors or any type of software that provides website content_.”

 As mentioned previously, Wappalyzer has a stricter definition of a CMS, which excludes some major CMSs which appear in W3Techs reports.
-You can read more about our definition on the [Methodology](https://almanac.httparchive.org/en/2021/methodology) page.
+You can read more about our definition on the [Methodology](../2021/methodology) page.

 ### CMS adoption by geography

 CMSs are used around the world, with some variance by country.

 {{ figure_markup(